InvadingOctopus/octopuskit/Documentation/Tips & Troubleshooting.md

 ⚠️ Setting any of the logging flags may reduce engine performance.

 * `DISABLELOGCHANGES` - Suppresses the `@LogChanges` property modifier.
 May improve performance.

+## Bugs

+There seem to be some bugs in Apple's own APIs and frameworks that we cannot do much about:

+* SpriteKit: **Scenes with cameras are not fully compatible with shaders and `shouldEnableEffects`.** 2020-05-12, 20200512C

+    * Setting `shouldEnableEffects = true` on an `SKScene` instance, e.g. for applying a shader to the entire scene, messes up the scene's `camera`:
+    * The `SKCameraNode`'s position remains fixed.
+    * If the `SKCameraNode` is scaled (zoomed) in or out, the scene becomes blank (black) outside the camera's former frame (apparently equal to the screen size).
+    * This happens whether the scene's has a `shader` or not.
+    * 💡 Workaround: Untested: Use an `SKEffectNode` and Core Image filters to apply effects to the entire scene.

+* SpriteKit: **Shaders with associated uniforms or attributes do not work with `SKTileMapNode`.** 2020-05-12, 20200512A, 20200512B

+    * If the shader has uniforms, a runtime crash occurs: `validateFunctionArguments:3476: failed assertion 'Fragment Function(SKShader_FragFunc): missing buffer binding at index 2 for u_xxxxx[0].'`
+    * If the `SKTileMapNode` has an `SKAttribute`, it is not propagated to the shader.
+    * Shaders without uniforms or attributes work fine with `SKTileMapNode`.
+    * 💡 Workaround: Convert the uniforms and attributes to constant values in the shader's source code.

 ## Other Resources